bvarent/job-manager/README.md

 Installation, requirements
 --------------------------

-Require with composer and add the module to the Zend application config.
+* Require with composer
+* Add the module to the Zend application config.
+* Configure, create and apply doctrine migrations for your DB.

 Configuration
 -------------